-Employees on the active payroll who are covered by a medical insurance benefit plan offered by an employer other than the University, and can furnish proof of such coverage, may elect to take a \$1,300 cash payment, payable in equal installments, in lieu of the medical insurance offered by the University.
+Employees on the active payroll who are covered by a medical insurance benefit plan offered by an employer other than the University, and can furnish proof of such coverage, may elect to take a \$1,500 cash payment, payable in equal installments, in lieu of the medical insurance offered by the University.
 This election shall take place annually during the open enrollment period.
 Employees will need to furnish evidence of continuing coverage each year in order to remain eligible for this benefit.

-If an employee's spouse or legally domiciled adult has access to Medical group insurance coverage through his/her employer, they must enroll in their employer's plan as primary coverage in order to be covered under the Detroit Mercy plan with secondary coverage, unless the cost for the spouse or legally domiciled adult to enroll in his/her employer's plan exceeds \$175 per month.
+If an employee's spouse or legally domiciled adult has access to medical group insurance coverage through their employer, they must enroll in their employer's plan as primary coverage in order to be covered under the Detroit Mercy plan with secondary coverage, unless the cost for the spouse or legally domiciled adult to enroll in their employer's plan exceeds \$175 per month.

-During the term of this agreement, the University will not modify the medical insurance benefits currently received by employees without providing notice and opportunity to bargain to the Union.
+During the term of this Agreement, the University will not modify the medical insurance benefits currently received by employees without providing notice and opportunity to bargain to the Union.

-- (b) The parties agree to a reopener limited to health care benefits only after January 1, 2017 with the establishment of a Health Care Benefits Committee with at least two (2) representatives from each employee group.
-It is agreed that the current health care offerings will remain in effect for the duration of this agreement until such time as new health care benefits are negotiated. - 9.9 Retirement Program: To assist employees in providing future financial security and to recognize employee service, the University offers two Retirement Savings Plan options through TIAA.
-Employees have a choice of the following: - (a) Employees and employer contributions to 403(b) accounts shall be as follows: for 2016-2017 and 2017-2018, employees who contribute 3% of their annual base salary into the plan shall receive an Employer contribution of 9%; For 2018-2019, 2019-2020 and 2020-2021, employees who contribute 3% shall receive an Employer contribution of 9%, employees who contribute 5% in the plan shall receive an Employer contribution of 10%. - (b) Employees who do not wish to make a contribution into the plan are provided a 5% University contribution of their annual base salary into a qualified retirement account.
+- 9.9 Retirement Program: To assist employees in providing future financial security and to recognize employee service, the University offers two Retirement Savings Plan options through TIAA.
+Employees have a choice of the following: - (a) Employees and Employer contributions to 403(b) accounts shall be as follows: employees who contribute 3% shall receive an Employer contribution of 9%, employees who contribute 5% in the plan shall receive an Employer contribution of 10%. - (b) Employees who do not wish to make a contribution into the plan are provided a 5% University contribution of their annual base salary into a qualified retirement account.